Netto (Denmark): Denmark

+The first Netto store opened in Copenhagen, Denmark, in 1981.
+Initially items for sale sat in boxes and on pallets, but the chain quickly expanded and the service level increased.
+There was a total of around 540 stores in 2023, following Aldi's sale of its stores in Denmark to Netto.

 Netto also operated a smaller, express version of the store in Denmark, known as "Døgn Netto" ("[24 hour] Day Netto").
 Døgn stores offered the same service as regular Netto stores but with fewer products, longer opening hours and higher prices.
 In 2016, all Døgn Nettos were switched to normal Netto or Føtex Food convenience concept stores.